-Students must have achieved a 'B' in Year 10 English and a 'C' in all components of Year 10 Media.
+Students must have achieved a 'C' in Year 10 English and a 'C' in Year 10 Media Studies.

 Music

 Music is a unique art form that uses sound and silence as a means of personal expression.
 It allows for the expression of the intellect, imagination and emotion and the exploration of values.
 Music occupies a significant place in everyday life of all cultures and societies, serving social, cultural, celebratory, political and educational roles.